 2.1 TF-IDF

-A new approach for text Classification is proposed based on the well-known TF-IDF term weights [27][28][29][30].
-TF-IDF is a weighting factor used in information retrieving and text mining.
-It represents a numerical statistic which shows how important a word is to a document in a collection or corpus.
-TF (term frequency) is a value that represents how often a particular word appears in a document.
-The more frequent the value of the word is, the more important it is in the document.
-For example, "debug" could be the key word of a software magazine because it does not appear in normal documents but frequently appear in software documents.
-However, if the word appears too frequently in the corpus, this means that the word is so common in the corpus.
-For a certain document, it is not so valuable. "the" can't be a key word of any document because it appears frequently in every documents.
-This kind of words often appear in various texts, we call them “stop words”, such as "the","that","a","an","those" and so on.
-So we use IDF (inverse document frequency) to evaluate the value of a word about a document.
-DF (Document frequency) can be obtained by dividing the total number of documents by the number of documents containing the term.
+A new approach for text classification is proposed based on the well-known TF-IDF term weights [27][28][29][30].
+TF-IDF is a weighting factor used in information retrieval and text mining.
+It represents a numerical statistic that shows how important a word is in a document in a collection or corpus.
+Term frequency (TF) is a value that represents how often a particular word appears in a document.
+The more frequent the word is, the more important it is in the document.
+For example, “debug” could be the key word in a software magazine because it does not appear in normal documents but frequently appears in software documents.
+However, if the word appears too frequently in the corpus, this means that the word is common in the corpus.
+For a certain document, it is not so valuable.
+“The” cannot be a key word in any document because it appears frequently in every document.
+This kind of word often appears in various texts.
+We call them “stop-words,” which include “the,” “that,” “a,” “an,” “those,” and so on.
+So we use inverse document frequency (IDF) to evaluate the value of a word in a document.
+Document frequency (DF) can be obtained by dividing the total number of documents by the number of documents containing the term.
 IDF is the inverse value of DF.

 TF-IDF is the product of TF and IDF.
-A high weight in TF-IDF means by a high term frequency and a low document frequency of the term in the whole collection of documents.
+A high TF-IDF weight indicates a high term frequency and a low document frequency of the term in the whole collection of documents.
 Hence, the weights tend to filter out common terms.
-TF-IDF can be successfully used for stop-words filtering in various subject fields including text summarization and classification.[31]
+TF-IDF can be successfully used for stop-word filtering in various subject fields, including text summarization and classification [31].

-The specific process of computing TF - IDF values is as follows:
+The specific process of computing TF-IDF values is as follows:

 1) Computing TF.

-After obtaining an article, first of all is word segmentation.
-In this paper we use English corpus, so we remove the special characters, then split the text by spaces to segmentation.
-And then we got all the words of this text.
-In order to improve the calculation efficiency, we remove the stop-words according to the stop-words list.
-We calculate the occurrences of the other words ,then divided by the total number.
+After obtaining an article, word segmentation is the first step.
+In this study, we use an English corpus, so we remove the special characters, and then we split the text by spaces to segmentation.
+Then we have all of the words in this text.
+In order to improve calculation efficiency, we remove the stop-words according to the stop-words list.
+We calculate the occurrences of the other words and divided them by the total number of non-stop-words.

 (Ti,Di) means that the TF of term Ti is Di.
 Get the following results: